mooxphp/moox/_builder/tallui-package-builder/README.md

 This repo can be used to scaffold a TallUI package.
 Follow these steps to get started:

-1. Press the "Use this template" button at the top of this repo to create a new repo with the contents of this skeleton.
+1. Press the "Use this template" button at the top of this repo to create a new repo with the contents of this tallui-package-builder.
 2. Run "php ./configure.php" to run a script that will replace all placeholders throughout all the files.
 3. Have fun developing your package.